fernando-mc/fernandomc.com/content/reading-list.md

 **Currently Reading:**

-- Winter's Heart - Robert Jordan
+- The Devil in the White City

+**Read in 2022**

-- Harrow the Ninth - Tamsyn Muir
+1. Harrow the Ninth - Tamsyn Muir
+2. A Memory Called Empire - Arkady Martine
+3. The Way of Shadows - Brent Weeks
+4. Shadow's Edge - Brent Weeks
+5. Sunreach (Skyward Flight: Novella 1) - Brandon Sanderson and Janci Patterson
+6. Polysecure - Jessica Fern
+7. The Dragon Keeper - Robin Hobb
+8. Kraken - China Miéville
+9. Sunreach
+10. The City We Became

 **Read in 2021**